Maykonn/global-process-queue-js/README.md

 ### The Finisher method

-Similar to the Initializer method, the Finisher method provides you an API to create a global process, which runs after the the queue execution.
+Similar to the Initializer method, the Finisher method provides you an API to create a global process, which runs after the queue execution.

-As an example suppose that you needs to close the MySQL Connection just after all process are executed.
-May you can do it:
+As an example suppose that you need to close the MySQL Connection just after all process is executed.
+May you do it:

 ```JS
 /**